Biomechanical Engineering FAQ

 In short, biomechanical engineering is the combined use of mechanical engineering principals and biological knowledge to better understand how these areas intersect and how they can be used together to potentially improve peoples’ quality of life.

-How is biomechanical engineering different than biomedical engineering and is Stanford a good place to study BME?
+How is biomechanical engineering different than biomedical engineering?
+Is Stanford a good place to study BME?

 At other colleges, biomechanical engineering is sometimes considered a subset of biomedical engineering.
 Stanford does not have a biomedical engineering major for undergraduates.
 Rather, each subset of biomedical engineering is considered its own major.
 The biomechanical engineering major combines mechanical engineering and biology while the biomedical computation major combines computer science and biology.
 Alternatively, Stanford offers individually designed majors (IDMs) where you can determine your own engineering curriculum in a way that will allow you to study your specific interests.
 All in all, Stanford is a great place to study biomechanical engineering.
 Stanford has earned its great reputation as an engineering school.
 The professors are experts in their fields, the classes are taught at a high level, and the student community is highly motivated and supportive.

-What type of classes to biomechanical engineering students take?
+What type of classes do biomechanical engineering students take?

 How do I declare a BME major?